Canon 6D vs 80D

-Despite having a smaller sensor, the 80D offers a higher resolution of 24 megapixel, compared with 20 MP of the 6D.
-This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.75μm versus 6.57μm for the 6D).
+Despite having a smaller sensor, the 80D offers a higher resolution of 24 megapixels, compared with 20 MP of the 6D.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.75μm versus 6.57μm for the 6D).
 However, it should be noted that the 80D is much more recent (by 3 years and 5 months) than the 6D, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the 80D provides a faster frame rate than the 6D.
 It can shoot movie footage at 1080/60p, while the 6D is limited to 1080/30p.